Patrick1abc/Ae211_project/README.md

 - **Bidirectional Translation**:Convert English text to Morse code and Morse code to English.
 - **Immediate Output**:Results are displayed in the MATLAB Command Window.
-- **Log File Export:**:Saves all translations in a file named "The Result.log"
+- **Log File Export**:Saves all translations in a file named "The Result.log"
 - **Error Handling**:Unrecognized characters are replaced with a `?`

 ## Installation